Leisure and shopping

-- Vangarde Shopping Park including M&S, Next, John Lewis department store plus a choice of restaurants and eating places.
+- Vangarde Shopping Park including M&S, Next, John Lewis plus a choice of restaurants and cafés.

 All of the above retail parks are served by regular buses from York City Centre and other surburbs.
 Click on a shopping destination for further information and/ or to view an interactive travel map of each area.

 You can also combine designer shopping at MacArthur Glen with city centre shopping using the Park & Ride service, giving you the best of both retail experiences.
 For more information on all bus services see our popular destinations page.